dynamoose/dynamoose/Readme.md

 #### Model.scan(filter, options, callback)

 Scans a table.
 The optional filter parameter can either be an attribute of the table or a complete filter object.
-If the callback is provided, the exec command is called automatically and the scan parameter must be a scan object.
+If the callback is provided, the exec command is called automatically, and the scan parameter must be a Scan object.

 ```js
 Dog.scan('breed').contains('Terrier').exec(function (err, dogs) {